- Connect your first and third-party data sources to Optimizely

 - Customize Audience conditions based on behavioral targeting, as well as online and offline data about your customers

-A Dynamic Customer Profile (DCP) is a single, actionable view of your customer built from a combination of Optimizely behavioral data and your first and third-party customer data.
+A Dynamic Customer Profile (DCP) is a single, actionable view of your customer built from a combination of first and third-party customer data.
 It enables you to deliver consistent, personalized web and mobile experiences for your most valuable customers, and measure the impact of those experiences.

 Here are a few examples of the data sources that you can connect to Optimizely through DCP:

-For example, use DCP to create a personalized experience based on a visitor’s browsing behavior during a session, as well as frequent flyer account information, favorite airports, and average purchase amount.
+For example, use DCP in combination with behavioral targeting to create a personalized experience based on a visitor’s browsing behavior during a session, as well as frequent flyer account information, favorite airports, and average purchase amount.

 Other first and third-party data that you can leverage through DCP include: